 About the Utah Down Syndrome Foundation

 Established in 1977, the Utah Down Syndrome Foundation (UDSF) is a 501 (c)(3) nonprofit that has since become Utah's largest support provider for the Down syndrome population.
-For the past 40 years, UDSF has had a growth mindset, meaning that it has the desire to not merely exist, but to thrive.
+For the past 46 years, UDSF has had a growth mindset, meaning that it has the desire to not merely exist, but to thrive.
 Each year UDSF determines goals that support its mission and help not only the foundation to reach higher levels of achievement, but that will "Love.
 Lift.
-Launch" the members of its community as well.
+Launch." the members of its community as well.

 "Providing hope to individuals, their families and community through support, education, activities, outreach and advocacy."

 * Provide hope and support to families that have a child with Down syndrome through quarterly community activities throughout Utah.

 * Increase public awareness and education in our communities by collaborating with state agencies, medical professionals, news agencies, and local universities.